boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 ### Title Auto Font Size

-On enabling Auto Font Size, the font size of the title will be adjusted automatically if the resolution of the screen varies.
+When enabled, the font size of the title will be adjusted automatically if the resolution of the screen varies.

 **Font Size**

 This allows you to apply the specified size of the font to the widget title if the **Title Auto Font Size** is disabled.
-Value can be between 10 and 44.
+The value can be between 10 and 44.

 ### Subtitle Auto Font Size

-On enabling Auto Font Size, the font size of the subtitle will be adjusted automatically if the resolution of the screen varies.
+When enabled, the font size of the subtitle will be adjusted automatically if the resolution of the screen varies.

 **Font Size**

 This allows you to apply the specified size of the font to the widget title if the **Subtitle Auto Font Size** is disabled.
-Value can be between 10 and 32.
+The value can be between 10 and 32.

 ### Auto Padding

-On enabling Auto Padding, the padding of the widget container will be adjusted automatically if the size of the widget varies.
+When enabled, the padding of the widget container will be adjusted automatically if the size of the widget varies.

 **Padding**

 This allows you to customize the padding of the widget container if the **Auto Padding** is disabled.
-Value can be between 0 and 25.
+The value can be between 0 and 25.

 ### Show Border